nonpartisan-redistricting-datahub/Case_Study_Spotlight/README.md

 To download the data, [create a free account](https://redistrictingdatahub.org/my-account/register/), go to [download data](https://redistrictingdatahub.org/data/download-data/#state-menu), select a state and filter by type of data: *PL 94-171*

 #### Shapefiles
 Shapefiles of the official adjusted PL 94-171 dataset at the 2020 census block level.
-This contains data on the total adjusted population, as well as the adjusted population by race and ethnicity (used for legislative redistricting)
+This contains data on the total adjusted population, as well as the adjusted population by race and ethnicity.

+To find out if your state uses adjusted data reference [State and Adjustment Wording](https://redistrictingdatahub.org/data/about-our-data/pl-94171-dataset/states-and-modification-wording/) and [States that Adjust the Census Data for Redistricting](https://redistrictingdatahub.org/data/ongoing-data-projects/states-that-adjust-the-census-data-for-redistricting/)

 To download the data, [create a free account](https://redistrictingdatahub.org/my-account/register/), go to [download data](https://redistrictingdatahub.org/data/download-data/#state-menu), select a state and filter by type of data: *PL 94-171*